vitalets/websocket-as-promised/README_TEMPLATE.md

   .then(() => wsp.close())
   .catch(e => console.error(e));
 ```
-You can also subscribe to unpacked data:
+You can also subscribe to receiving packed message:
 ```js
 wsp.onPackedMessage.addListener(data => console.log(data));
 ```